 The Baby Fold Enters the 21st Century

-In 2000, the former Illinois Soldier and Sailors Children’s School building on Oglesby was purchased from the town of Normal and totally renovated to house foster care and adoption services, family support services, clinical services and to provide a training center for staff and gymnasium and chapel for the children.
+Illinois Soldiers’ and Sailors’ Children’s School (ISSCS), a well-known Normal, IL landmark, was founded in 1865 as a home and school for civil war orphans.
+The Baby Fold purchased and completely renovated the historical building in 1999, renaming it ‘The Family Center’ to house foster care and adoption services, family support services, clinical services and to provide a training center for staff and gymnasium and chapel for the children.
 In 2002, Hammitt School was expanded to the high school and junior high school levels.